New Year's Eve: Spain

 Madrid's Puerta del Sol on New Year's Eve, 2005.

 In Spain, the main public celebration of New Year's Eve (Nochevieja, literally "Old Night", or Fin de Año) is held at Puerta del Sol in Madrid, where revellers await the midnight chimes of the clock tower at the Royal House of the Post Office.
 A notable Spanish tradition is to eat twelve grapes at midnight—one for each chime of the clock—which is said to bring luck and prosperity.
 The tradition dates back as early as 1895 but first gained wider attention in 1909, when it was promoted by Alicante grape growers to help spur sales of that year's surplus harvest.
 In the lead-up to the holiday, grocery stores are usually stocked with large amounts of grapes.
 The tradition has also been adopted in other communities with cultural ties to Spain or Latin America, including Hispanic and Latino Americans.

 It is common to attend cotillones de nochevieja that last into the following morning, including smaller parties at bars and larger-scale events at hotels.
 After midnight, Spaniards often drink sparkling wines such as cava and champagne.

-Several Spanish television personalities have become well known in Spanish popular culture for their involvement in New Year's specials, including Ramón García—who has hosted specials for Televisión Española (TVE) and Antena 3, and model Cristina Pedroche—who is known for the often-provocative dresses she has worn on-air.
+Several Spanish television personalities have become well known for their involvement in New Year's specials, including Ramón García—who has hosted specials for Televisión Española (TVE) and Antena 3, and model Cristina Pedroche—who is known for the often-provocative dresses she has worn on-air.

 A 10 km race known as the San Silvestre Vallecana is also held in Madrid on the evening of New Year's Eve, which includes an amateur fun run and a competitive event for elite athletes.
 In 2012 the event hosted a record of around 40,000 runners.